 Leveraging Amazon CloudFront

-Amazon CloudFront content delivery network (CDN) can also help cutover traffic in several ways:
+Amazon CloudFront content delivery network (CDN) can also help cutover traffic and accomplish a zero downtime migration in several ways:

 - Cache your on-premise data until you want to switch traffic

 - Switch and propagate to AWS endpoint distribution

 - Use redirect rules within AWS CloudFront